The

 Reproduction: Seeds/Cuttings Pterocactus tuberosus

-is some time used as an hardy grafting stock for south-American cacti like tephrocactus
+is sometime used as an hardy grafting stock for south-American cacti like tephrocactus

 malyanus.